 Clinical field studies were conducted with 549 dogs of different breeds at the recommended oral doses for 14 days (297 dogs were included in a study evaluating 1 mg/lb twice daily, and 252 dogs were included in a separate study evaluating 2 mg/lb once daily).
 The drug was clinically well tolerated in both studies, and the incidence of clinical adverse reactions for carprofen-treated animals was no higher than for placebo-treated animals (placebo contained inactive ingredients found in Carprofen caplets).
 For animals receiving 1 mg/lb twice daily, the mean post-treatment serum ALT values were 11 IU greater and 9 IU less than pre-treatment values for dogs receiving carprofen and placebo, respectively.
 Differences were not statistically significant.
 For animals receiving 2 mg/lb once daily, the mean post-treatment serum ALT values were 4.5 IU greater and 0.9 IU less than pre-treatment values for dogs receiving carprofen and placebo, respectively.
 In the latter study, three carprofen-treated dogs developed a 3-fold or more significant increase in (ALT) and/or (AST) during therapy.
 One placebo-treated dog had a greater than 2-fold increase in ALT.
 None of these animals showed clinical signs associated with the laboratory value changes.
 Therefore, changes in clinical laboratory values (hematology and clinical chemistry) were not considered clinically significant.
 The 1 mg/lb twice-a-day course of therapy was repeated at 2-week intervals in 244 dogs, some for as long as five years.

-Clinical field studies were conducted in 297 dogs of different breeds undergoing orthopedic or soft tissue surgery.
-Dogs were administered 2 mg/lb of carprofen two hours before surgery, then once daily, as needed for two days (soft tissue surgery) or three days (orthopedic surgery).
-Carprofen was well tolerated when used in conjunction with various anesthetic-related drugs.
-The type and severity of abnormal health observations in carprofen- and placebo-treated animals were approximately equal and few in number.
-The most frequent abnormal health observation was vomiting, which was observed at approximately the same frequency in carprofen- and placebo-treated animals.
+Clinical field studies were conducted on 297 dogs of different breeds undergoing orthopedic or soft tissue surgery.
+Dogs were administered 2 mg/lb two hours before surgery, then once daily, as needed for two days (soft tissue surgery) or three days (orthopedic surgery).
+The medication was well tolerated when used in conjunction with various anesthetic-related drugs.
+The type and severity of abnormal health observations in carprofen- and placebo-treated animals were approximately equal.
+The most frequent abnormal health observation was vomiting, observed at approximately the same frequency in carprofen- and placebo-treated animals.
 Changes in clinicopathologic indices of hematopoietic, renal, hepatic, and clotting function were not clinically significant.
 The mean post-treatment serum ALT values were 7.3 IU and 2.5 IU less than pre-treatment values for dogs receiving carprofen and placebo, respectively.
-The mean post-treatment AST values were 3.1 IU less for dogs receiving Carprofen and 0.2 IU greater for dogs receiving placebo.
+The mean post-treatment AST values were 3.1 IU less for dogs receiving Carprofen and 0.2 IU greater for dogs receiving a placebo.

 Palatability

-Carodyl chewable tablets are palatable and willingly consumed by most dogs when offered by the owner.
+The chewable tablets are palatable and willingly consumed by most dogs when offered by the owner.
 Therefore, they may be fed by hand or placed on food.
-Carodyl may be given with or without food, but giving with food reduces the chances of stomach upset.
+They may be given with or without food, but giving with food reduces the chances of stomach upset.
 If vomiting occurs when dosed on an empty stomach, give future doses with food or a treat.

-Carodyl is available as meaty flavored chewable tablets that are more palatable and easier for dogs to swallow.
+The pills are available in meaty flavored chewable tablets that are more palatable and easier for dogs to swallow.

 Veterinary Prescription

 It is better if the veterinarian prescribes the drug.
-Before starting carprofen, baseline bloodwork and urinalysis should be performed by your veterinarian.
-For long-term carprofen use, liver enzymes and kidney values should be checked 2 to 4 weeks after starting the medication and then every 3 to 6 months during therapy.
-Then, at home, monitor for serious side effects, discontinue the medication and contact your veterinarian if these occur.
-In addition, your veterinarian may monitor your pet to ensure the medication is working.
+Before starting treatment, baseline bloodwork and urinalysis should be performed by your veterinarian.
+For long-term use, liver enzymes and kidney values should be checked 2 to 4 weeks after starting the medication and then every 3 to 6 months during therapy.
+Then, at home, monitor for serious side effects, discontinue the medication, and contact your veterinarian if these occur.
+In addition, your veterinarian may monitor your pet to ensure the medication works.

 Contraindications and Warnings

-Carprofen should not be given with other NSAIDs (for example, aspirin, deracoxib, etodolac, firocoxib, meloxicam, tepoxalin) or steroids (for example, cortisone, dexamethasone, prednisone, triamcinolone).
-Tell your veterinarian about all medicines you have given your dog in the past and any medicines you plan to give with Carodyl.
+The medication should not be given with other NSAIDs (for example, aspirin, deracoxib, etodolac, firocoxib, meloxicam, tepoxalin) or steroids (for example, cortisone, dexamethasone, prednisone, triamcinolone).
+Tell your veterinarian about all medicines you have given your dog in the past and any medicines you plan to give.
 This should include other medicines that you can get without a prescription.
-Your veterinarian may want to check that all your dog’s medicines can be given together.
+Your veterinarian should check that all your dog’s medicines can be given together.

 The following medications should be used with caution when given with carprofen: anticoagulants, ACE inhibitors, aspirin or other NSAIDs, corticosteroids, cyclosporine or other nephrotoxic medications, dacarbazine, dactinomycin, desmopressin, digoxin, dinoprost, highly protein bound medications, insulin, oral antidiabetics, loop diuretics, methotrexate, or tricyclic antidepressants.